 Show personalized ads

-Advertisers may track your information by monitoring the articles you’ve opened.
-And, sure, you might like to see online ads for the things you search for.
+Advertisers may track your information by monitoring the sites you’ve opened.
+And, sure, you might like to see online ads for things that match your interests.
 Yet, this often makes future searches less organic as your search engine is more focused on selling you things based on your IP and other personally identifiable information.

 Track your online activity

-Let’s say an employer would like to know what exactly you do on your laptop while working.
-Luckily for them (and less fortunate for you), they can use your IP address to track your every move via the work Wi-Fi network.
+Let’s say an employer wants to know exactly what you do on your laptop while working.
+Luckily for them (and less so for you), they can use your IP address to track your every move via the work Wi-Fi network.

 Execute DDoS attacks

 If a hacker knows your IP, they could easily find your ISP.
-Then, they could use phishing attacks to impersonate government officials and demand your personal information.
-With this data, they could steal your identity or sell your financial details on the dark web.
+This information may allow them to pretend to be your ISP and run elaborate phishing attacks in an attempt to steal personal data.
+If they succeed, they could steal your identity or sell your financial details on the dark web.

 Impersonate you to commit illegal activities

-Once hackers manage to install malware on your operating system, they could route their activity through your IP address instead of their own.
+If hackers manage to install malware on your operating system, they could route their activity through your IP address instead of their own.
 This way, they can frame you for any illegal activities they do.
-You might even get sued by copyright trolls if your device is used as a proxy for illegal file sharing.

 Sell your data on the dark web

-Some of that data might be information that helps identify you — name, location, anything gleaned from social media.
-Or it may be packed with other IP addresses and profiles to create a bigger package.
+Some of that data might be information that helps identify you — name, location, anything obtained from social media.
+Or it may be packed with other IP addresses and profiles to create a bigger package and sold to anyone from data brokers to hackers and scammers.

 How do people find your IP address?
 9 likely methods